Ro Laren: Star Trek: Picard

-Non-canonical appearances
+Noncanonical appearances

-Ro makes a series of appearances in the non-canonical novel series based on The Next Generation.
+Ro makes a series of appearances in the noncanonical novel series based on The Next Generation.
 Her first appearance is in the novel, War Drums, by John Vorholt, published in 1992, which chronicles a mission to a planet called Selva, and Ro plays a major role.
 Also included is an expansion on her background and early life in the book Night of the Wolves by S. D. Perry and Britta Dennison.
 The events of the away mission while she was serving on the USS Wellington were shown in the second special issue of DC Comics' The Next Generation series.
 Ro's career with the Maquis is also chronicled in the novels.
 In Rogue Saucer, she is responsible for planning out the attack on the Enterprise in which the Maquis steal a prototype saucer section.
 Ro appears in the novel Tunnel Through the Stars, set during the events of the Dominion War.
-Ro and the remaining Maquis join forces with Picard and the USS Enterprise-E to defeat the Dominion forces that are attempting to build an artificial wormhole to bypass the one near Deep Space Nine.
+Ro and the remaining Maquis join forces with Picard and the Enterprise-E to defeat the Dominion forces that are attempting to build an artificial wormhole to bypass the one near Deep Space Nine.

 She began to appear in the Deep Space Nine relaunch novels beginning with the two-part Avatar by Perry.
 The relaunch novels show the events that occur after the final episode of the television series.
-In Avatar, Ro enlists in the Bajoran Militia with the rank of Lieutenant, and is assigned to Deep Space Nine as the new Security Chief under the command of Colonel Kira.
+In Avatar, Ro enlists in the Bajoran Militia with the rank of lieutenant, and is assigned to Deep Space Nine as the new security chief under the command of Colonel Kira.
 This move for Ro is also chronicled in the background to the massively multiplayer online role-playing game Star Trek Online.

-In Twilight by David R. George III, the first part of the Mission: Gamma mini-series, Quark and Ro start to develop romantic feelings for each other.
-In Perry's Unity, Ro re-joins Starfleet after Bajor joins the Federation and its military forces are merged.
+In Twilight by David R. George III, the first part of the Mission: Gamma miniseries, Quark and Ro start to develop romantic feelings for each other.
+In Perry's Unity, Ro rejoins Starfleet after Bajor joins the Federation and its military forces are merged.
 She is initially apprehensive about the prospect, but is convinced to accept a pardon for her time with the Maquis by Picard.
-Over time, Ro was promoted to captain and as of the Star Trek: The Fall series of books, is in command of the new Deep Space Nine following the destruction of the original at the hands of a rogue element of the Typhon Pact.
+Over time, Ro was promoted to captain and as of the Star Trek: The Fall series of books, is in command of the new Deep Space Nine, following the destruction of the original at the hands of a rogue element of the Typhon Pact.
 Ro was also one of the characters included at launch in the strategy video game Star Trek Timelines by Disruptor Beam.

-An unproduced script to Star Trek: Voyager was to have had a flashback and revealed that Tom Paris and Ro had attended Starfleet Academy together.